 “Margarita on the Rocks for you and JD and Coke for Alex.
 I’ll be right back.”
-He flashed a smile before making the drinks.
+He flashes a smile before making the drinks.

 Although I’m pretty sure if I tell Kris her name and ask her a favor she’ll find out everything about the girl in a span of 5 minutes.
 From her full name to her family background, age, height, weight, blood type, favorite color, hobbies, and her relation to Gray.
 Of course, with that favor comes the endless questions about who that girl is and why I want to know her.
 Questions I have no answer to.

 “What are you talking about?
 Do you even see the way she looks at me whenever I try to start a casual conversation with her?”
-I asked, feeling like we’re not talking about the same person.
+I ask, feeling like we’re not talking about the same person.
 “I feel like she’s gonna eat me alive.”

 I know what she’s talking about.
 Gray has this aura around her that makes you feel intimidated.
 She carries herself in a refined way, walks with grace and elegance, almost like a princess.

-“But with you, she feels, I don’t know,” she paused and shrugged.
+“But with you, she feels, I don’t know,” she pauses.
 “Normal?”

 I didn’t notice how much time has passed until someone spoke next to me.
 “You look like your girlfriend just dumped you.”

 “Holy shit, seriously?”
 The girl put a hand to her mouth.
-“Shit I”m sorry.”
+“Shit, I’m sorry.”

 It was my turn to look surprised.
 “You’re about to sacrifice your first kiss for a girl?
 Are you even gay?”

-She smiled shyly and nodded.
+She smiles shyly and nods.

 Thea remained frozen, gaping openly at me.
 When she finally came back to her senses, she stuttered, “Th-thank you.
 I will keep that in mind.”
 Then she left in a hurry back to her friends.

-I tried my best to speak calmly.
+I try my best to speak calmly.
 My dad always told me not to lose my temper.
 “First, who I kiss is none of your business.
 Second, why the fuck do you care?
 Third, you’re in no position to call me a sick bitch.
 You don’t know me.
 And fourth, I don’t like repeating myself but I’ll make an exception for you since you’re hot.
 Could you please let go of my shirt?”
 I said the last few words slowly so she’d understand.

 This only made her angrier.
 She was so angry I could almost see smoke coming out of her nose.
 Sensing that she has no intention of letting go of my shirt, I thought about putting into action what I learned in the self-defense classes I took a few years back.

 Good thing Kris isn’t here at the moment.
 She’s probably lying around in one of the sofas, dozing off.
-If she was here she’d drag Janelle out of this bar by the hair.
+If she was here, she’d drag Janelle out of this bar by the hair.
 I don’t want to cause any more trouble.

 I was thinking of a way out of my predicament when someone appeared next to the brunette.
 It’s the redhead she was with the first time we met.
 “What the hell are you doing?
-Let go of her!” she whisper-shouted on Janelle and pried her hands off of me.
+Let go of her!”
+She whisper-shouted on Janelle and pried her hands off of me.

 Did I just fucking hear her right?
 Did she just accuse me of cheating?
 I will definitely not let this slide.